Luckachka/SteamEventFarmer/README.md

 This bot will go in your discovery queue and farm all the event cards you can get.

+## Notice
+The .exe is the chromium driver for selenium if you dont trust it download the driver yourself

 ## How to use
 Create an account.txt in the same directory as main.py